PLCnext/PLCnext_CLI_VS/README.md

 # Welcome to the PLCnCLI visual studio plugin repository

-This repository is part of the PLCnext Toolchain and provides a Visual Studio IDE extention for programming for PLCnext Technology in high level language.
+This repository is part of the PLCnext Toolchain and provides a Visual Studio IDE extension for programming for PLCnext Technology in high level language.
 The PLCnext CLI provides the entire toolchain for programming on the PLCnext Technology platform.
-The main repository for the CLI can be found [here](???).
+The main repository for the CLI can be found [here](https://github.com/PLCnext/PLCnext_CLI).

 ## Installation & First Steps